Some people fear there are too many humans on Earth.

 Energy

-What about the other factors Now, I know what you’re thinking: Tomas, what about pollution?
+What about the other factors.
+What about pollution?
 Are we going to destroy the Earth in the process?
 What’s this thing about CO2 that you’re talking about: Will it really be solved within a century?
 Are we going to exhaust the Earth’s resources?

 I looked into this, and the answer is no for a simple reason: Every person afraid that we’re going to run out of something or pollute the Earth too much never accounts for a changing world.
 Look at what I just described in terms of food, water, and energy: Our technology is already close to what we need to get to 100B.
 If you just assume that technology will keep improving the way it has, we will have the technology we need.
 These details are what we’re going to explore in this week’s premium article.